cockroachdb/docs/v2.0/partitioning.md

 ---
-title: Define Table Partitions (Enterprise)
+title: Define Table Partitions
 summary: Partitioning is an enterprise feature that gives you row-level control of how and where your data is stored.
 toc: false
 ---

-CockroachDB allows you to define table partitions, thus giving you row-level control of how and where your data is stored.
+<span class="version-tag">New in v2.0</span> CockroachDB allows you to define table partitions, thus giving you row-level control of how and where your data is stored.
 Partitioning enables you to reduce latencies and costs and can assist in meeting regulatory requirements for your data.

 {{site.data.alerts.callout_info}}Table partitioning is an <a href="enterprise-licensing.html">enterprise-only</a> feature.{{site.data.alerts.end}}